garrandall/popular-music-data/tracks/la-grange-zz-top.md

 A haw, haw, haw.

 Well, I hear it's fine if you got the time and the ten to get yourself in.
-A hmm, hmm.
+A hm, hm.
-And I hear it's tight most ev'ry night, but now I might be mistaken. hmm, hmm, hmm, hmm.
+And I hear it's tight most every night, but now I might be mistaken. hm, hm, hm, hm.

 Have mercy.